zeved/arpresence/README.md

 ## TODO

+- implement the looping system that will continuously scan for the targets
 - send data to MQTT broker when target is found on the network
 - accept MQTT broker commands to add / remove targets?
 - send last seen timestamp?